-During November 2024, the Receiver limited its historic accounting efforts to supporting responses to inquiries from regulators and counsel.
+During January and February 2025, the Receiver limited its historic accounting efforts to supporting responses to inquiries from regulators and counsel and focusing on a net winner analysis to support potential claw back claims.
 If additional analysis is needed to support a "money in/money out" analysis the Receiver will complete whatever is required to support the ultimate resolution of the Receivership Entities.